 Do Dwarf Olive Trees Bear Olive Fruit?

 Absolutely!
-It takes from 3 to 5 years for a young dwarf olive tree to start producing olive fruits.
+It takes from 2 to 5 years for a young dwarf olive tree to start producing olive fruits depending on the olive variety.
 Though, the tree needs the right care and growing conditions to grow healthy, reach a flowering growth stage, and bear fruits.

 For instance, the olive fruit of dwarf olive trees is the same size and quality as a standard-sized grown tree, assuming it receives the same care.
 There as, dwarf types produce larger size olives for their size comparing to standard-sized trees.

 Dwarf Fruitless Olive Trees

 If for some reason, you don’t want to plant a dwarf olive tree that bears olive fruits as not to create a mess on your driveway or deck from fallen olives.
 Then, you can find dwarf fruitless olive trees in the market.

 Dwarf fruitless olive trees are a special variety that blooms in spring, but flowers are sterile.
 For this reason, only a few if any fruits are produced – very tiny olives may develop from time to time, you won’t even notice.